JONAH221/BankingApp/src/READ.md

 After you are complete with all processes click q to quit the program and it will give you a ending balance

 Authors
-Jonathan Sosa & Garrett Finke
+Jonah Zuehlke & Garrett Finke

 Version History
 0.1